it3xl/git-repo-sync/README.md

 **git-repo-sync** synchronizes git-branches between two remote Git-repositories.

+With **git-repo-sync** you forget that your teams have two remote Git-repository.

 * Only Git-branches with prefixes will be synchronized.
-You can configure the prefixes.
+You can configure this prefixes.
 * Requires Git, bash and GAWK installed on your machine.
+(It could be updated to work with outdated Git, bash and AWK.)
-* It has two automated conflict solving strategy.
+* It has two automated conflict solving strategies which are described below.
-* All possible Git-operations and synchronizaton are fully covered by auto tests.
+* All possible Git-operations and synchronizatons are fully covered by auto tests.
 * It is resilient for HTTP fails and interruptions.
 (Usage with SSH wasn't tested yet.)
 * Has integration with **bash Git Credential Helper [git-cred](https://github.com/it3xl/bash-git-credential-helper)**
 * It doesn't synchronize Git-tags.
-(Some popular Git-servers block Git-tags manipulations.)
+(Some popular Git-servers block manipulations with Git-tags.)
 * You can work on the same Git-branch simultaneously in different remote Git-repositories.
 * For autumation servers.
 For greater readability, you can separate the [verification](https://github.com/it3xl/git-repo-sync/blob/master/request-git-sync.sh) and synchronization phases across different projects.